7

 byd seal u review 2024 22 engine

-It’s sooo quiet.
 Even as you accelerate sharply into the outside lane of a motorway and the engine is awoken from its slump, the whole car remains eerily hushed.

-The brakes are very good: strong pedal action, consistent, always feel like they will come back the same.
-The emergency hazard lights are a bit too keen to step up, but it’s not anything that will annoy too many people in daily driving.
+The emergency hazard lights are a bit too keen to step in, but it’s not anything that will annoy many people in daily driving.

 RIDE & HANDLING

-At low speeds, there’s only a bit of bouncing around in your seat, but at 60mph there’s notable bounding from uneven surfaces, with the suspension seeming to take an eternity to return to equilibrium.
+You’re left floating around in your seat as the suspension lollops around to the extent that, at times, it’s just uncomfortable.
+It's better at low speed, when there’s only a bit of bouncing around in your seat.
+But at 60mph, there’s notable bounding from uneven surfaces, with the suspension seeming to take an eternity to return to equilibrium.

 It’s not hard to drive; it just really zaps your enjoyment.